History of Yemen in Timeline

 Aden International Port had ended its agreement to manage two container terminals with Dubai Ports World in 2012, due to economic decline and failure to fulfill commitments.

-2012: Yemen has 401,000 active military personnel
+2012: Yemen's active military personnel

-By 2012, the water table in Sana'a had dropped to 1,200 metres (3,900 feet) below the surface.
+By 2012, in Sana'a, the water table had dropped to 1,200 metres (3,900 feet) below the surface.

 2012: Saleh Resigns